afouladi7/disconnected_aap/README.md

 - Go to you access.redhat.com account, go to the downloads section for Ansible Automation Platform and locate the Ansible Automation Platform 2.1.x Setup Bundle.
 - Right Click the `Download Now` and copy the link address to you clipboard.
-- Then on the mirror host:
+- Then on the bastion host:

 ```
-wget -O setup-bundle.tar.gz -c "<the link you copied from the downloads page>"
+wget -O ~/webserv/setup-bundle.tar.gz -c "<the link you copied from the downloads page>"
 ```

 #### Mirror the required RHEL 8 repositories